Org architecture

 See Canonical templates for the contract-level configuration.

-A stack blueprint is a graph of (single-blueprint, name) tuples + cross-TRUST edges.
-Use it to ship a multi-TRUST structure as a unit:
+A stack blueprint is a graph of (single-blueprint, name) tuples + cross-Company edges.
+Use it to ship a multi-Company structure as a unit:

 - Founder + spinout — personal entity holds 30% + Founder role in a venture spinout.